paleolimbot/ggspatial/cran-comments.md

-Fixes latest warnings shown on the package check page!
+Fixes an issue related to the latest ggplot2 release.

 ## Test environments